tsteczniewski/template-scala-parallel-dl4j-rntn/README.md

 Those pio train options are used to avoid problems with java garbage collector.
 In case they appear increase executor memory and driver memory.

 Attention!
-- pio train command won't stop as deeplearning4j RNTN fit function create a lot of threads and do not wait for them to join
+- pio train command won't stop as deeplearning4j RNTN fit function does not work properly
-- pio train command won't train your model because deeplearning4j RNTN fit function does not calculate gradient in gradient descent algorithm

 # Importing training data.